siobhanlgorman/Sourdough-Bakes/README.md

 #### Back to Top Arrow
 * Each page features an arrow at the bottom right which links back to the top of the page.

+The site is organised into four separate pages home about our bakes and contact so that the user can quickly and easily find the content they are looking for without scrolling through everything.

 #### Home page